 When completing the forms, please provide all requested information and use the comments section to provide any additional information to clarify the facility metering design.
 Please feel free to attach other documents that are needed to facilitate the understanding of the EPS Metering Design Proposal.
 Completed design proposals should be submitted to EPSMetering@ercot.com

-Revisions to the EPS Metering Design Proposal shall be made according to the approval process as prescribed in the Settlement Metering Operating Guide Section 3.4, EPS Metering Facility Processes and Forms.